angularsen/UnitsNet/README.md

 - [UnitParser](UnitsNet/CustomCode/UnitParser.cs) for parsing unit abbreviation strings like `cm` to `LengthUnit.Centimeter`
 - [UnitAbbreviationsCache](UnitsNet/CustomCode/UnitAbbreviationsCache.cs) for looking up unit abbreviations like `cm` given type `LengthUnit` and value `1` (`Centimeter`)
 - [UnitConverter](UnitsNet/UnitConverter.cs) for converting values given a quantity name `Length`, a value `1` and from/to unit names `Centimeter` and `Meter`
+- [Quantity](UnitsNet/CustomCode/Quantity.cs) for parsing and constructing quantities as well as looking up units, names and quantity information dynamically.
+- [QuantityInfo](UnitsNet/QuantityInfo.cs) for representing information about a quantity, such as names, units and conversion functions.

 ```c#
 // This type was perhaps selected by the user in GUI from a list of units